Palnisha/Wine-Quality---Classification-Project/README.md

 # Dataset link : [WineQT.csv](https://github.com/user-attachments/files/19269536/WineQT.csv)

-# DESCRIPTION OF MY TASK
+# Description of my task

 * For this project,I used kaggle's wine quality dataset to build varoius classification models to predict whether a particular wine is 'good quality' or not .
 Each wine in this  dataset is given a 'quality' score between 0 and 10 .
 For the purpose of this project,I converted the output where each wine is either 'good quality' (a score of  or higher) or not (a score below 6) .
 The quality of wine is determined by 11 input variables.